lefos987/generator-ghurt/hapi/README.md

  - error_messages: error message json database.
 Used by Joi.

 ### test/
-Contain all the necessary scripts for tests.
+Contains all the necessary specs for our unit tests.

 ## Grunt tasks

 This repo is configured to work with Grunt.
-The basic task are already set, here is the list of different tasks programmed.
+The basic tasks are already set.
+Here is the list of what is available:

 ### develop
 Develop is the task to run during the development process.
-It keeps watching the changes on scripts and repass jshint and test on any change.
+It keeps watching the changes on scripts and re-runs jshint and test on any change.

 ### test
-Run jasmine to test scripts.
+Run jasmine_node to test scripts.

 ### server
 Start server by running server.js